 Ginzandai Onsen "Silver Hot Springs"』

-Located along National Route 352, which leads to Okutadami Maruyama Ski Resort, this is the closest day-trip hot spring to the ski resort.
+Located along National Route 352, which provides access to Okutadami Maruyama Ski Resort, this is the closest day-trip hot spring to the ski resort.
 The view from the open-air bath is exceptional.
-You can enjoy a luxurious time with a close-up view of Echigo-Komagatake and Nakanodake.
-There are also 18 log cabins nearby where you can stay overnight.
+You can enjoy a luxurious time with close-up views of Mount Echigo-Komagatake and Mount Nakanodake.
+There are also 18 log cabins nearby, so overnight stays are possible.

 Information